 Quick, Small Batch

 This salve whips up in less than an hour.
 Unless you’re making some for gifts, one batch should be enough to last a year.
 As all oils can go rancid, do use this salve up within 1 year.

 A Word About the Ingredients

-- Plantain can help with itching and stinging.
+Plantain can help with itching and sting.
 It also has some ability to draw out infection.